TriplyDB/Documentation/docs/ratt-extract/index.md

 - `xyzname` is the name for the specific dataset.
 - `use cache` starts the caching process.
 - `number` is a natural number and it indicates the number of days after which the cache will be cleared.
+- `selectors` is an optional argument that allows to create records from one or more paths using a `string` or `array of strings`.
+This property cannot be used in conjunction with the `set` property above.
+It behaves just as the selectors property in the `fromXml` middleware. please refer to its documentation for use.

 #### Keeping track of records in the cache